 Con: Low-Paying Clients

 Most complaints regarding Upwork are related to low-paying clients that dominate the scene.
 Although this is a fact, since Upwork counts over 12 million registered freelancers, not all clients are a failed or unworthy investment.
-Whilst Upwork newbies will initially work with low-paying clients to get their profile going, don’t be discouraged, the big fish are just around the corner and have no problem paying extra for quality work.
+Whilst Upwork newbies will initially work with low-paying clients to get their profile going, don’t be discouraged, the big fish are just around the corner and have no problem with service fees or paying extra for quality work.
 However, to avoid scams and invalid projects or clients, ensure the clients you collaborate with or reach out to are verified to the platform, and reputable as employers.

 Pro: Paying Subscription